-- (a) Except as otherwise provided in subsection (c) of this section, a collaborative lawyer is disqualified from appearing before a tribunal to represent a party in a proceeding related to the collaborative matter. - (b) Except as otherwise provided in subsection (c) of this section and Sections 10 and 11 of this act, a lawyer in a law firm with which the collaborative lawyer is associated is disqualified from appearing before a tribunal to represent a party in a proceeding related to the collaborative matter if the collaborative lawyer is disqualified from doing so under subsection (a) of this section. - (c) A collaborative lawyer or a lawyer in a law firm with which the collaborative lawyer is associated may represent a party:
+- A. Except as otherwise provided in subsection C of this section, a collaborative lawyer is disqualified from appearing before a tribunal to represent a party in a proceeding related to the collaborative matter. - B. Except as otherwise provided in subsection C of this section and Sections 10 and 11 of this act, a lawyer in a law firm with which the collaborative lawyer is associated is disqualified from appearing before a tribunal to represent a party in a proceeding related to the collaborative matter if the collaborative lawyer is disqualified from doing so under subsection A of this section.

-(1) to ask a tribunal to approve an agreement resulting from the collaborative law process; or

-- (2) to seek or defend an emergency order to protect the health, safety, welfare, or interest of a party or family or household member authorized to seek a protective order pursuant to the Protection from Domestic Abuse Act if a successor lawyer is not immediately available to represent that person.
-In that event, subsections (a) and (b) of this section apply when the party or family or household member is represented by a successor lawyer or reasonable measures are taken to protect the health, safety, welfare, or interest of that person. - SECTION 10.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.10 of Title 12, unless there is created a duplication in numbering, reads as follows:
+- C. A collaborative lawyer or a lawyer in a law firm with which the collaborative lawyer is associated may represent a party: - 1.
+To ask a tribunal to approve an agreement resulting from the collaborative law process; or - 2.
+To seek or defend an emergency order to protect the health, safety, welfare, or interest of a party, or a family or household member authorized to seek a protective order pursuant to the Protection from Domestic Abuse Act, if a successor lawyer is not immediately available to represent that person. - D. If paragraph 2 of subsection C of this section applies, a collaborative lawyer, or lawyer in a law firm with which the collaborative lawyer is associated, may represent a party or family or household member only until the person is represented by a successor lawyer or reasonable measures are taken to protect the health, safety, welfare, or interest of the person. - SECTION 10.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3310 of Title 12, unless there is created a duplication in numbering, reads as follows:

-LOW INCOME PARTIES. - (a) The disqualification of subsection (a) of Section 9 of this act applies to a collaborative lawyer representing a party with or without fee. - (b) After a collaborative law process concludes, another lawyer in a law firm with which a collaborative lawyer disqualified under subsection (a) of Section 9 of this act is associated may represent a party without fee in the collaborative matter or a matter related to the collaborative matter if:

-(1) the party has an annual income that qualifies the party for free legal representation under the criteria established by the law firm for free legal representation;
+LOW INCOME PARTIES.

+- A. The disqualification of subsection A of Section 9 of this act applies to a collaborative lawyer representing a party with or without fee. - B. After a collaborative law process concludes, another lawyer in a law firm with which a collaborative lawyer disqualified under subsection A of Section 9 of this act is associated may represent a party without fee in the collaborative matter or a matter related to the collaborative matter if: - 1.
+The party has an annual income that qualifies the party for free legal representation under the criteria established by the law firm for free legal representation; - 2.
+The collaborative law participation agreement so provides; and

-- (2) the collaborative law participation agreement so provides; and - (3) the collaborative lawyer is isolated from any participation in the collaborative matter or a matter related to the collaborative matter through procedures within the law firm which are reasonably calculated to isolate the collaborative lawyer from such participation. - SECTION 11.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.11 of Title 12, unless there is created a duplication in numbering, reads as follows:
+- 3. The collaborative lawyer is isolated from any participation in the collaborative matter or a matter related to the collaborative matter through procedures within the law firm which are reasonably calculated to isolate the collaborative lawyer from such participation. - SECTION 11.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3311 of Title 12, unless there is created a duplication in numbering, reads as follows: